 One of the additional disadvantages of the wrong decision of DG SANCO to open a backdoor for re-assessment of pesticides in 2008 based on old rules (Resubmission), is chemical industry put very controversial chemicals on this backdoor-list like 1,3-Dichloropropene, Metam, Bifenthrin and Methylbromide.
-This is not only a waste of time which could be spend better on assessing other pesticides, but also allowed chemical industry to start big lobby campaigns for approval, involving farmers.
+This is not only a waste of time which could be spent better on assessing other pesticides but also allowed the chemical industry to start big lobby campaigns for approval, involving farmers.
 Ministries in Spain, Italy, Greece, Portugal, but also France and Belgium, sensitised by this lobby, supported the approval of 1,3-dichloropropene.
 Not so much health (1,3-D is a carcinogen) or environment (hundreds of liters of 1,3-D evaporate in the air) mattered much in this discussion but mainly if the national farmers liked to use the chemical.

 1,3-dichloropropene was used in Europe by 10th of millions of kg’s for many years as soil fumigant.
 It was the expression of how agriculture was perceived after WWII, trying to disable all natural elements as much as possible.
-This paradigm also considered soil’s only purpose as carrying the roots of the plant and for the rest no relation of agriculture with natural elements was needed.
-The ultimate aim was completely get rid of natural elements and grow plant above the soil in water, adding fertilizers and other elements without any influence of weather or sun.
+This paradigm also considered soil’s only purpose as carrying the roots of the plant and for the rest, no relation of agriculture with natural elements was needed.
+The ultimate aim was to completely get rid of natural elements and grow plants above the soil in water, adding fertilizers and other elements without any influence of weather or sun.
 This ultimate aim is realised in glasshouses nowadays for several crops.
 The only ‘problem’ left is glasshouses still rely heavily on fossil fuels.

 The standing Committee couldn’t decide on 1,3-dichloropropene summer 2010, and even the Agriculture Council couldn’t get to a majority (against or for) end November 2010.
 This means Commission can decide and luckily Commissioner John Dalli kept to a no. This time health and the environment prevailed over commercial interest in a narrow escape.
 Even the old Directive states the prevailance of health and the environment over commercial interest is a matter of principle.
-But the contrary is seen many times in Brussels arena.
+But the contrary is seen many times in the Brussels arena.
 So a double remarkable achievement of Mr. Dalli and his cabinet.
 Thank you Mr. Dalli!!

 Heavy industry pressure causes DG SANCO to put all energy in re-assessing pesticides on the basis of old rules (Directive 91/414) and neglect working on the evaluation of pesticides under the new regulation 1107/2009.
 The first 39 active substances (pesticides) to be evaluated according to the new rules and criteria in 2011/2012 will not be assessed, but only end 2015.
-Silently Commission published a Directive prolonging the use of this 39 substances and its hundreds of pesticides formulations based on it in Europe.
-Greenpeace and PAN-Europe decided to make a formal request to Commission to re-consider this decision, illustrated for the substance Glyphosate.
+Silently Commission published a Directive prolonging the use of these 39 substances and its hundreds of pesticides formulations based on it in Europe.
+Greenpeace and PAN-Europe decided to make a formal request to Commission to reconsider this decision, illustrated for the substance Glyphosate.